chandlerc/blog/content/slides/2026-memory-safety-deep-3/_index.md

 {{% note %}}

+Hello, I'm Josh Levenberg from the Carbon programming language team.

+- This is an early preview of Carbon's memory safety model, that we have been hard at work on and is now ready for community feedback.
 - Presentation is going to focus mainly on the question "what is Carbon's memory safety design", with a little bit of comparison to Rust.
+- You can see a copy of these slides at that URL, with speaker notes available.

 **click**